 Arizona’s Grand Canyon region is one of the best U.S. destinations.
-People travel from all over the world to see the breathtaking region!
+People travel from all over the world to see this breathtaking natural wonder.
 Although it’s not the most famous stop, Havasu Falls is one of the best places to pull off the highway and enjoy nature.

-Right in the middle of barren, rocky desert region, the Colorado River sliced through the red landscape to bring a coolness and color to the view.
+Right in the middle of the barren rocky desert, the Colorado River sliced through the red landscape to bring coolness and color to the view.
 At Havasu Falls, the river thunders over the side of a cliff and plummets into a deep pool!
 This is one of the best Southwestern experiences you can have.

 Although Cummins Falls isn’t the biggest or highest waterfall in Tennessee, it is arguably the most beautiful.
 This waterfall is located in the middle of a 200-acre park where you can hike, relax, and (of course) swim.
 Take the hike into the gorge to splash around in the swimming hole below the falls!

-This swimming hole boasts some of the clearest water you’ll ever see in your life!
+This is one of the best swimming holes in the United States that boast some of the clearest water you’ll ever see in your life!
 The pool is fed by a clean natural spring, and you can see all the way to the bottom of the limestone basin’s 24-foot depth.
 You can come and swim in the sunshine, or bring your scuba gear to dive in the underwater caves below the pool!

 This deep, blue swimming hole is perfect for scuba training or casual swimming!
 The pool is actually an artesian well, and it was once used as a fish hatchery.
-However, the 130-foot deep, 80-foot wide hole is perfect for water sports, so it is now used for recreational purposes.
+However, the 81-feet deep, 60-feet wide hole is perfect for water sports, so it is now used for recreational purposes.

 Address: 1085 Blue Hole Rd, Santa Rosa, NM 88435